AadilBaig/null4413/README.md

     npm install

-Created a .env file in the server folder, and add the follow specs:
+If it's not already there, create a .env file in the server folder, and add the follow specs:

     MONGO_URL=mongodb+srv://eecs4413:NYPpzEvcPdqaLknd@cluster.wzjzf.mongodb.net/?retryWrites=true&w=majority&appName=cluster

-    PORT=5000
+    PORT=3001

     DB_NAME = eecs4413